 A second large-scale reset could make that divide even messier.

-The Biggest Problem With the Rumor: Why Would GW Do It?
+The Biggest Problem With the Last World Rumors: Why Would GW Do It?

-The rumor hinges on the idea that Age of Sigmar has not been a commercial failure (although some retailers will tell you it is at this point), which makes this hard to swallow.
+The rumor hinges on the idea that Age of Sigmar has not been a commercial failure (although some retailers will tell you that it is), which makes this hard to swallow.
 If a setting is selling, getting new models, and still has room to grow, why tear up the map and start messing with the foundations?

 That is the part that keeps this rumor from feeling clean.